noahtren/GlyphNet/README.md

 (**signal**) may be shifted, resized, rotated, etc. so that the received signal differs from the original signal.

-Another catch is that the communication channel becomes increasingly noisy over time (this is inspired by [Automatic Domain Randomization](https://openai.com/blog/solving-rubiks-cube/) and [POET](https://eng.uber.com/poet-open-ended-deep-learning/)).
-When G and D get too competent in their current communication channel, the the channel becomes more noisy, encouraging the language to evolve further.
+Another catch is that the communication channel becomes _increasingly_ noisy over time (this is inspired by [Automatic Domain Randomization](https://openai.com/blog/solving-rubiks-cube/) and [POET](https://eng.uber.com/poet-open-ended-deep-learning/)).
+When G and D get too competent within their current communication channel, the channel becomes more noisy, encouraging the language to evolve further.

-If the two neural networks are successful and perform well at a high difficult level, then they've created a visual language that is robust to many different kinds of noise, which means it probably looks cool. 😎️
+If the two neural networks are successful in communicating clearly across a noisy channel, then they've created a visual language that is robust to many different kinds of noise, which means it probably looks cool. 😎️

 ## Early Examples

-These are some examples of visual languages the models came up with after about a day of coding.
+These are some examples of visual languages the models came up with after about a day of coding and half an hour of training.
 The plot titles are either letter or numbers, representing a unique symbol.

 ![](https://i.imgur.com/NNh58Nx.png)